Click here for André RAAM Briefing

 All donations will go toward the stated budget.

-If Andre completes RAAM and we have any money left after the competition, we ask your permission donate it as a block gift to the Challenged Athletes Foundation.
+After Andre completes RAAM, we ask your permission donate remaining funds as a block gift to the Challenged Athletes Foundation.